Legal

 • A runbook, changelog and model lineage record is kept internally.

-• Yes, all AI generated responses finish with an AI acknowledgment message.
+• All AI generated responses finish with an AI acknowledgment message.

-• No, the platform is driven by the underlying AI data engine that powers all application functionality.
+• The platform is driven by the underlying AI data engine that powers all application functionality.

 Privacy Policy Review: We keep this Privacy Policy under regular review to make sure it stays accurate and reflects how ImpactOS manages personal data and AI-related information.